Ridgefield, New Jersey: Local government

+Hugo Jimenez was appointed as mayor to fill the unexpired seat of Anthony R. Suarez expiring in December 2023 that became vacant when he took a seat as a judge.
+Joanna Leigh Congalton-Hali was appointed to fill the council seat Jimenez had held expiring in December 2025.

 In January 2023, the borough council selected Yongki Colin Ryu to fill the seat expiring in December 2024 that had been held by Ray Penabad until he resigned from office; Ryu will serve on an interim basis until the November 2023 general election, when voters will select a candidate to serve the balance of the term of office.

-In June 2018, the Borough Council selected Lauren Larkin from a list of three candidates to fill the seat expiring in December 2020 that became vacant following the resignation of Javier Acosta.
+In June 2018, the borough council selected Lauren Larkin from a list of three candidates to fill the seat expiring in December 2020 that became vacant following the resignation of Javier Acosta.
 Larkin served on an interim basis until the November 2018 general election, when she was elected to serve the balance of the term of office.

 In July 2009, Mayor Suarez was one of 44 people arrested across the state as part of Operation Bid Rig, a joint investigation into political corruption and money laundering.
 Suarez was charged with accepting a $10,000 cash bribe for assistance in arranging approvals to develop properties in Ridgefield.
 In a special election in August 2010, an effort to recall Suarez failed by a 38-vote margin.
 He was acquitted on all charges in October 2010.

 Federal, state and county representation

 Ridgefield is located in the 9th Congressional District and is part of New Jersey's 36th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Ridgefield had been in the 38th state legislative district.